mmvvff/mmvvff/README.md

 Languages: R, Python, SQL, sh/bash.

-[Value-Added Decomposition of the OECD's Analytical AMNE](https://github.com/mmvvff/aamne_decompr): Implement the value-added trade measurement framework using data from the OECD's Analytical AMNE (Activities of Multinational Enterprises) database.
+[Value-Added Decomposition of the OECD's Analytical AMNE](https://github.com/mmvvff/aamne_decompr): Implements the value-added trade measurement framework using data from the OECD's Analytical AMNE (Activities of Multinational Enterprises) database.
 The decomposition is performed using the decompr R package, and strategies are outlined to estimate value-added trade within sector-to-sector relationships.

-[Mistral API: Information Extraction with JSON Mode](https://github.com/mmvvff/mistral_codestralapi): We offer a straightforward comparison of the performance of models in the Mistral family, focusing specifically on extracting information using JSON mode and JSON schemas.
-We also demonstrate how to integrate the Codestral API into a Python workflow, focusing on the service's FIM (fill in the middle) and chat completion features.
+[Mistral API: Information Extraction with JSON Mode](https://github.com/mmvvff/mistral_codestralapi): I offer a straightforward comparison of the performance of models in the Mistral family, focusing specifically on extracting information using JSON mode and JSON schemas.
+I also demonstrate how to integrate the Codestral API into a Python workflow, focusing on the service's FIM (fill in the middle) and chat completion features.

 [Data Science: Job Simulation Project: Extended](https://github.com/mmvvff/bcg_extended): Data Science workflow.
 It covers problem framing, hypothesis formulation, data pre-processing, model training and evaluation, and presenting findings to a non-technical audience.